MicrosoftDocs/fabric-docs/docs/workload-development-kit/multitasking.md

 - item.tab.canDestroy: Returns { canDestroy: true }.

+## Next steps
-For a full example of handling the tab actions, see index.ui.ts that can be found in the sample [repo](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample), and search for actions starting with 'item.tab.'
+For a full example of handling the tab actions, see index.ui.ts in the sample [repo](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample), and search for actions starting with 'item.tab.'